open-webrtc-toolkit/owt-server/doc/servermd/API.md

     - Update operations(entirely): PUT
     - Update operations(partially): PATCH
     - Delete operations: DELETE
-URI: the Universal Resource Identifier, or name through which the resource can be manipulated.
+URI: the Universal Resource Identifier, or name through which the resource can be manipulated.<br>

 Request Body: the request data that user need supply to call the API.
-Json format data is requried.
+Json format data is requried.<br>

 Response Body: the response data is returned through HTTP response in JSON/text format.

 # 3 Making a Call {#RESTAPIsection3}
-With all the management API, perform the following steps to implement each call.
+With all the management API, perform the following steps to implement each call.<br>

 1. Create a string for the http request that consist of the format [HTTP verb][url] + [headers] + [request body](optional)
 2. Use your preferred language's network library (or http library) to send the request to REST server.